Chat with Richard Thorp, Business Development Director at FSB

 Absolutely.
-The key differentiator is any sport’s complexity, or how tricky it is to get a trading handle on the key variables that impact performance, activity and scoring.
+The key differentiator is any sport’s complexity, or how tricky it is to get a trading handle on the key variables that impact performance, activity, and scoring.
 Football is streets ahead not because of its popularity, but because an absolute knowledge of these variables is more easily acquired.
 Tennis is catching up quickly, although a lack of reliability can creep in when demotivated “scouts” or even match umpires react slowly or poorly to feed the scoring system.
-It’s another case of man being fallible, I’m afraid!
-Ultimately, if you set the automated dials correctly, above all in-play, there should never be a need for a market suspension around a penalty, a break point, even a Hawk-Eye challenge.
+It’s another case of a man being fallible, I’m afraid!
+Ultimately, if you set the automated dials correctly, above all in-play, there should never be a need for a market suspension around a penalty, a breakpoint, even a Hawk-Eye challenge.
 There should always be a live price.
 However, it’s a rockier road in other sports.
-Take horse racing where riddles like sectional timings, stride length and horse heart rate are far harder to solve.
+Take horse racing where riddles like sectional timings, stride length, and horse heart rate are far harder to solve.
 Some in the industry are working on it, however.

 Q3: What role will the trading desk have in the future?

 Of course, its role will necessarily change in step with the ground it concedes to automation.
-Essentially, however, its position as the nerve centre of a trading operation need not alter that much.
-It can still prove the assembly point of all these progressive feeds: advanced pricing, accurate modelling, scoring data, team and player updates, weight of money, even opinion.
+Essentially, however, its position as the nerve center of a trading operation need not alter that much.
+It can still prove the assembly point of all these progressive feeds: advanced pricing, accurate modeling, scoring data, team and player updates, the weight of money, even opinion.
 Corralling all these inputs and distilling precise answers for risk management and trading strategies remains the challenge – whether a human’s at the controls, or merely overseeing the machine-learning equipment.
 Indeed, fresh services can sometimes emerge unexpectedly out of lightning progress.
 Verifiable tracking is one such new test for the trading desk, but it’s also given it a new job as an integrity tool.
 Think of the data specialists or the sensitive market-models that now sit behind the tennis tours to guard against match-fixing – or at least flag it.
 Refining these tools and counting out the vagaries of human misdeeds and misinformation is the task for the brightest minds allied to the finest AI systems.

 Q4: Will the suppliers multiply in this landscape?